Check Business Credit: How to Get Your Score and Read Your Report

 Your business credit score is calculated similarly to a personal credit score — but there are a few additional factors.
 Also, remember that only accounts held in your business’s name will affect your business credit history.
 Your personal finances won’t have any effect on your business score.

 Payment history.
 One of the biggest factors that contributes to your business credit score is your payment history.
-This can include payments on small business loans, lines of credit and business credit cards, as well as invoices from vendors, insurance companies and more.
+This can include payments on small business loans, business lines of credit and business credit cards, as well as invoices from vendors, insurance companies and more.
 A good repayment history will boost your score, but late or missed payments will damage it.

 Credit utilization.
 This percentage is based on the amount of credit your business has used versus the total amount of credit available to you.
 Keeping this percentage at a reasonable rate can help your score.